telefon2232/Leetcode_Benchmark/README.md

 # Leetcode Benchmark
 This is the first benchmark based on Leetcode tasks.
-Used to test CPU efficiency
+Used to test CPU efficiency.

 ## Usage